Scholarships & Grants

 For both the J. C. Bozeman Grant and the Troy E. Quinn Award, students must enroll in a minimum of 12 credits per semester (though 15 credits is strongly encouraged), and must maintain a cumulative gpa of 2.0.
 Awards will be given for up to 8 consecutive semesters (fall and spring only).
 Students eligible for federal aid must file FAFSA each year, including completing the verification process if required.
-For the Troy E. Quinn Award, the amount of the award is subject to change annually based on EFC (expected family contribution).
+For the J. C. Bozeman Grant, the award is for non-Maryland residents only and the amount of the award is subject to change annually based on EFC (expected family contribution).

 Reviews for award renewals are completed each semester.
 Renewal appeals will be managed on a case-by-case basis.

 IMPORTANT NOTE!
 The University reserves the right to revise award packages at any time due to the receipt of additional information, verification, academic progress issues or human error.
 If changes to a student's financial aid package are required, a revised Award Notification from the Office of Financial Aid will be sent to the student's official MSU email address.

 These awards are available to entering freshman with high SAT scores and honors high school grade point

 averages.
 Awards are automatically renewable with required grade point average and adherence to the terms

 These grants are available to selected participants on intercollegiate athletic teams.
 Amounts vary and are